DeveloperRaju23/Dokploy-ERPNext/README.md

 9. Deploy the code from the general tab and wait for 5-10 min after deployment is completed
 10. Open your given domain it should run perfectly.

-#If you are stuck on the setup page follow the steps below
+#If you are stuck on the setup page follow the steps below (Resolved in ERPNext:v15.38.0)
 1. Open the terminal and select frontend container
 2. run bench --site frontend install-app erpnext
 3. Open the url in incognito mode and continue with setup.